My Student Teaching Experience "Timeline poem" (:

-In my classroom alive with youthful energy, I stand shocked with a resounding state of nostalgia.
+As I embark during fall of 2024, I walk the halls of a middle school?
+Its a new feeling, a weird feeling in honesty.
+A new year for the kids with youthful energy and awkward introductions.
+I stand shocked with a resounding state of nostalgia.
 It been 20 years since I last lay foot in a middle school.
-A student teacher ready to put my skills to the test.
-Eighth graders were eager, some were not.
-Were are a project-based school, so for me itsscience and math, and together our knowledge grew.
+A student teacher ready to put my new found skills to the test.
+Me armed with grit and pedagogical frameworks, Eighth graders, some eager, some were not.
+A project-based school, so for me its science and math, and together we go forward.

 Welcome back echoes, first day jitters abound, Classroom norms established, a common ground.
 I-Ready testing, a baseline to see, Math explorations, a chance to be free.